PlayStation Portable (PSP) Architecture

 The rendering engine has three mapping modes or, in other words, three ways of processing texture maps:

-Textures may use Colour Lookup Tables or ‘CLUTs’.
+Textures may use Colour Lookup Tables or ‘CLUTs’ to reduce their size.
 Furthermore, this engine applies perspective correction and bilinear or trilinear filtering for interpolation.

-On another topic, there’s 8 KB of texture cache found in the GE to save bandwidth.
-It uses the ‘least recently used’ method for space management.
+On another topic, there are 8 KB of texture cache found in the GE to save bandwidth.
+The cache employs the ‘Least Recently Used’ algorithm for space management.

 Finally, while this pipeline is not programmable, developers can send extra colours to be blended with textures.
-There’s also colour doubling (which doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour) and fogging (haze over distant polygons).
+There’s also colour doubling (which doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour), and fogging (hazes distant polygons).

 Pixel Operations